mongodb-labs/mongo-web-shell/README.md

 Make sure that you have activated your virtualenv

-### The Server Webapp

-The server webapp can be run with:

-    env CONFIG_FILENAME=/home/ian/development/mongo-web-shell/sample.yml python -m webapps.server.app
+### Environment variables

+`CONFIG_FILENAME` - the configuration file that Flask will use to start the server, see `sample.yml` for an example.
+Also see `webapps/lib/conf.py` for different default configuration paths depending on environment.
+This path is resolved relative to the root directory of the git repo, and can either be a relative or absolute filepath.

+`MWS_FLASK_STATIC` - if set, this will have Flask serve static the static files, note that this should only be used for development, and production webservers such as apache (see below) or nginx should be used for production.

 ### The Tutorial

-Consider using apache with a configuration similar to this:
+For production, consider using apache with a configuration similar to this:

     <VirtualHost *:80>
         DocumentRoot [path to mongo-web-shell]/frontend